 This is another organic bar that kind of shocked me.
 Despite having 22 grams of sugar, it still tastes bad.
 I really don’t know how that’s possible.

-The main protein is brown rice protein, and the bar differentiates itself by having a mix of greens (wheat juice grass powder, broccoli powder).
-But when you look at the nutritional facts, it’s not like you’re getting much in the way of vitamins or minerals.
+The main protein is brown rice protein, and the bar differentiates itself by having a mix of greens (wheat juice grass powder, broccoli powder) in the ingredients.
+But when you look at the nutritional facts, you’re not getting many vitamins or minerals.

 Here’s why it scored the way it did: